IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

 | Vesting | 29504 | 21145 | 186134 (100.0%) | 180601 (97.0%) |
 | (Compressed) | | | 33782 (18.1%) | 62796 (33.7%) |

 We see that Merklising all of the types in general doesn't save much space.
-This is because types are generally quite small (see below) and replacing them all with 32-byte hashes doesn't save a lot of space.
+This is because types are generally quite small (see below) and replacing them all with 32-byte hashes doesn't do a lot of good.
 Note also that after Merklisation the serialised code becomes much less compressible: this is because we replace the fairly simple structured AST representations of types with incompressible hashes.

 ### Distribution of types sizes